-Dr. Jing Wang is a Global Perspectives on Society Teaching Fellow at NYU Shanghai.
+Dr. Jing Wang is a Global Perspectives on Society Postdoctoral Fellow at NYU Shanghai.
 Before moving to Shanghai, she was a visiting scholar in the Anthropology Department at the University of Pennsylvania.
 She earned a PhD in Social/Cultural Anthropology from Rice University in 2019.
 Dr. Wang’s research focuses on multiculturalism, memory politics, media ecology, Muslims in China, Chinese diasporas, Silk Roads, Asia and globalization.
 For more information, please visit her website.
 You can also find her in ResearchGate.

 Currently, Dr. Wang mainly works on three projects as follows.

 Following her dissertation project on Hui Muslims in Northwest China, she starts a new project tentatively entitled Blacken Muslims: Islam and Politics of Recognition in Post-Mao China.
 It explores the multi-faceted Islamophobic discourses in China.
 This project addresses questions such as: How do global discourses regarding the refugee crises and feminist movements shape the Islamophobic discourse in China?
 How is Islamophobia manifested in everyday life?
 How do ordinary Chinese Muslims creatively respond through community engagement, art, and social media?
 She has published several essays in media, including this in Initium and this in CNPolitics.